tabler/tabler/pages/_docs/progress.md

 ## Progress size

-Using Bootstrap’s typical naming structure, you can create a standard progress, or scale it up to different sizes based on what’s needed.
+Using Bootstrap’s typical naming structure, you can create a standard progress bar or scale it up or down to different sizes based on what’s needed.

 {% capture code %}
 {% include ui/progress.html value=57 size="sm" %}